- All topics

 In-housing is cost-prohibitive

 And these benefits expenses are just the static costs of in-house employees.
 Add to this the cost of hiring, onboarding, training, office equipment and space, accounting, and HR overhead, and in-housing a developer becomes a very expensive proposition.
-Cutting costs alone is enough to make hiring freelancers an attractive option.
+Considering freelance Django developer rates, cutting costs alone is enough to make hiring freelancers an attractive option.

 But in-housing has obvious benefits